samxuxiang/mcmi/README.md

 ## Results

-Our pre-trained model achieves the following performance on cat2dog dataset
+Our pre-trained model achieves the following performance on cat2dog dataset.
+You can download it from here: https://drive.google.com/file/d/1AXBwxl8MaWEiSl3etNX5f_yMYIKdQiTK/view?usp=sharing

 ###